sharmiladulmi/Sales-Dataset-using-Power-BI/README.md

 - Sales team able to take better decisions & prove 10% cost savings of total spend.
 - Sales Analysts stop data gathering manually in order to save 20% of their business time and reinvest it value added activity.

+## Methodology
+In this project, I leveraged Power BI to establish a connection with a MySQL database.
+By configuring this connection, I was able to import data and tables from MySQL directly into the Power BI environment.
+This integration allowed for real-time data extraction, ensuring that the visualizations and reports in Power BI were based on the most current data available in the MySQL database.
+The seamless data flow between MySQL and Power BI significantly enhanced the efficiency and accuracy of the data analysis and reporting process.

+The following diagram presents the data model, highlighting the relationships between various tables.
+It visually represents how the tables are interconnected, facilitating a better understanding of the data structure.

 ![Screenshot 2024-05-27 152656](https://github.com/sharmiladulmi/Sales-Dataset-using-Power-BI/assets/75578997/ce08d7ee-ae95-4687-bf8b-d17891982e51)